 ELA1 form (for inclusion with export licence applications)

-This form is a summary sheet which should accompany export licence applications (it is not an export licence application form - they are not avilable electronically).
+This form is a summary sheet which should accompany export licence applications (it is not an individual export licence application form - they are not available electronically).

 Granted by the Secretary of State.